 Analysis · Piece 4 · April 2026

-Seattle's Edge Rush Problem: Lawrence, Williams, and What Comes Next
+Seattle's Edge Rush: Lawrence, Williams, and What Comes Next

 The succession question at edge rusher

-DeMarcus Lawrence is 33.
-Leonard Williams is 36.
-Between them, they combined for 19 sacks and 32 QB hits in Seattle's Super Bowl run — the spine of a pass rush that ranked among the best in football.
+DeMarcus Lawrence is 34.
+Leonard Williams is 31.
+Between them, they combined for 19 sacks and 32 QB hits in Seattle's Super Bowl run, the soul and spine of a pass rush that ranked among the best in football.

 Both are scheduled to be on the roster in 2026.
 Neither will be here forever.
 The 2026 NFL Draft is in three weeks.
 Seattle holds picks at #32 and #64.